TOEFL ITP Prep Course

 To enter TUJ, TOEFL ITP scores of at least 550 for the Undergraduate Program or at least 475 for the Bridge Program are required.

-For TUJ graduate programs, TOEFL ITP scores of at least 570 for the Law School or 575 for the Executive MBA Program and the Graduate College of Education (for the M.S.Ed. in TESOL; 600 or higher for the Ph.D. program) are required.
+For TUJ graduate programs, TOEFL ITP scores of at least 570 for the Law School or 575 for the Graduate College of Education (for the M.S.Ed. in TESOL; 600 or higher for the Ph.D. program) are required.

 Note: The required scores to enter TUJ Undergraduate and Bridge Programs have changed as of summer semester 2018.